ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 12. Malus Thorm and his assistants are more respectable combatants.
 13. Added, on top of 3 new magic bows, a magic halberd and a magic dagger sold by the Society of Brilliance rep near the Creche.
 14. Other CX tweaks.
 Other CX cloning.
+15. Added Pact and Power, a mod for Warlock gear.
+16. Integrated PP in the attunement item list and integrated some of its passives and features into CX.
+17. Improved the danger of Carrion's servants.
+Both the mummys in the house around him, as well as the ones guarding the Ancient Lair, are more dangerous.
+18. Using CX cloning, added an additional undead fight to the Ancient Lair.

 ## Listonomicon v3.1.1